 Point estimates of response values for the fitted GAM take the form y=Xβ, where β is the vector of parameter estimates and X is a model matrix of explanatory variables, including spline basis function values.
 Vector β includes both fixed effect parameters and spline parameters, and X contains columns corresponding to each.
 For example, using model SY, if a point estimate for chl-a is needed for a single day, given as cont_year = r, then X would have a row with 1 in the first column (for the intercept parameter), r (for the linear time trend) in the second column, and an evaluation of each spline basis function at r in the remaining columns.
 The number of spline basis functions is related to the number of knots.
 Note that r can be any time, not necessarily the time of an observation.

 To obtain a vector, y, of fitted point estimates for every day in a season, X would have one row for each day.
-Here, the seasonal averages used in our examples were calculated at the resolution of days.
+Here, the seasonal averages were calculated at the resolution of days.
 The estimated spline yields both β and Σβ, an estimate of the covariance matrix of the sampling distribution of β.
 The scalar standard errors of β are the square roots of the diagonal elements of Σβ, whereas the off-diagonal elements are the correlations among the elements of β.
 Since parameter estimates are correlated, the covariance of y is Σy=XΣβXT.

 The estimated seasonal average was calculated from the vector of daily values for each of the n days in the season of interest with μ=ATy, where AT is a row vector with all values equal to 1/n.
-The variance of μ is σμ2=ATΣyA and standard error is σμ.
+The variance of μ is σμ2=ATΣyA, and its standard error is σμ.
 Each of these estimates are from the approximate multivariate normality of the sampling distribution of β.

 Third-stage analysis: Trend analysis of seasonal features with uncertainties

 In stage three of the analysis, we used a meta-analysis method to evaluate linear trends across years of seasonal-average water quality, characterized by the within-year means (μt) and their standard errors (σμ,t) that we estimated in stage two of the analysis.
-This analysis provided a direct answer to the question: Is there a significant linear trend across a group of years in a seasonal average?
-For example, is there a trend in the spring chl-a average from 1990 to 2000?
+This analysis provided the basis for directly answering the question Is there a significant linear trend across a group of years in a seasonal average, taking into account uncertainty?
+For example, was there a trend in the spring chl-a average from 1990 to 2000?
 This question can also be posed in a moving-window manner across a time series (e.g., spring average trend from 1990-2000, 1991-2001, etc.).
 For all analyses, the response data of interest are μt, t=1,…,N, with their associated standard errors, σμ,t.
 N is the number of years of the study.

 A mixed-effects meta-analysis model can estimate linear trends when each observation has an associated standard error, which is the case with our estimates μt and σμ,t.
 Differences in standard errors, which may result from different monitoring effort between years, are explicitly considered in the analysis.
 The model can be expressed using notation similar to Sera et al. (2019):